cdot/SVGcut/README.md

 Once you are happy with the Gcode save it to a file.
 You can call it what you want, though if you use the extension `.nc` it will be easier to find in Candle.

 # Relationship to jscut
-SVG2Gcode is a fork of [Tim Fleming's jscut](https://github.com/tbfleming/jscut).
+SVGcut is a fork of [Tim Fleming's jscut](https://github.com/tbfleming/jscut).
 Development of jscut was abandoned over 10 years ago, leaving a number of pull requests and issues unaddressed.
-SVG2Gcode has fixes for some of these, and more.
+SVGcut has fixes for some of these, and more.
 + Extensive in-code documentation and literate programming techniques
 + Uses G0 rather than G1 for travel
 + Added "select all" on a double-click